simon-frankau/speedball2-re-amiga/cp-tracing/README.md

-This directory contains the various scripts I attempted to use for tracing through the [Rob Northen's copylock](https://en.wikipedia.org/wiki/Rob_Northen_copylock), which is ana implementation of a[trace vector decoder](https://en.wikipedia.org/wiki/Trace_vector_decoder).
+This directory contains the various scripts I attempted to use for tracing through the [Rob Northen's copylock](https://en.wikipedia.org/wiki/Rob_Northen_copylock), which is an implementation of a [trace vector decoder](https://en.wikipedia.org/wiki/Trace_vector_decoder).
 It includes some dead-ends.